PedroVictorCoding/NAHSCounselers/README.md

 # NAHSCounselers
-Code for the North Atlanta High School Counselers website
+Code for the North Atlanta High School Counselors website